-- you choose to increase or decrease your amount of cover - this includes changing your sum insured or cancelling a cover - you choose to change your payment frequency from yearly to half-yearly, quarterly, monthly or fortnightly - we change the premium rates because the cost of providing protection changes, for example the cost of claims increases more than we have anticipated (we won't ever do this for level premiums on Life Cover) - we change the premium rates because of changes to government taxes or charges (section 12.3.3) - you choose to increase your amount of cover each year in line with inflation.
+- you choose to increase or decrease your amount of cover - you choose to change your payment frequency from yearly to half-yearly, quarterly, monthly or fortnightly - we change the premium rates because of the cost of providing protection (we won't ever do this for level premiums on Life Cover) - we change the premium rates because of changes to government taxes or charges (section 12.3.3) - you choose to increase your amount of cover each year in line with inflation.
 If you choose to do this, you will pay additional premium for the additional cover being added (section 11.1.3).